timplifier/CV/README.md

 - Successfully navigated and solved numerous challenges regarding the app's design and functionality, aligning the final product with the client's vision and exceeding their expectations.
 - Fostered an effective collaborative environment with the iOS developer, expediting the resolution of technical issues and facilitating a cohesive, cross-platform user experience.
 - Demonstrated strong communication and problem-solving skills, contributing to projects from inception to completion and fostering cross-functional collaboration.<br><br>

+## **Android Developer** [Timely Soft](www.timelysoft.net/) _(Jan 2022 - Nov 2022)_ <br>

+### Gold Microsoft Partner in Application Development Competency

+Staff are attested by **Microsoft** programmes. **Timely Soft** is a local IT-company that is widely known for its expertise in IT consulting and web development superiority.

+**Timely Soft** actively interacts with top-tier higher education institutions, announcing and conducting educational programmes in IT.
+This includes providing skill development opportunities and internships.
+Its founders have over 10 years of experience in the educational field, investing in IT education by organizing Hackathons, Olympiads in Informatics, and making them accessible to everyone, including children.

+- Developing a startup from scratch.
+- Working in a complete team.
+- Constant hard skills improvement with mentor.
+- Supporting a legacy project.
+- Implementing new features in the legacy project.
+- **_Technologies used:_** **Java, Kotlin, Android SDK, XML, ViewBinding, ViewBindingPropertyDelegate, Glide, Navigation Component, CoreLibraryDesugaring, Hilt, Retrofit, OkHttp3, BuildSrc, Kotlin DSL**.

+**Projects:**

+- **Givee** - **Cashback and aggregator system**.

+- **TSJ.Security** + **TSJDom.Com** - **TSZ** portal is an Internet site for your partnership (TSZ, SNT, etc.), which provides special mechanisms for the distribution, storage and operational exchange of information between the board and members of TSZ.<br><br>

+#### 🏆 Role Achievements
+Implemented a new feature from scratch in TSJDom.Com, seamlessly integrating it into an existing legacy project without the luxury of a transition period.
+Successfully completed the task independently, relying solely on personal expertise and knowledge.
+Effectively utilized pre-existing logic and seamlessly incorporated it into the new feature, ensuring the integrity of the entire system remained intact.
+Demonstrated exceptional dedication by working on the project solo, dedicating personal time during nights to ensure timely completion.

 ## 📃 Certificates